gtiosclub/rails-site/app/assets/tutorials/home.md

 ## Announcements
-For meeting on 10/29
+For meeting on 11/05
 - 5PM Open Help Desk, (Kinda like TA Office hours except I'm not getting credit) Come on by if you want to brainstorm ideas for your app.
-- 6PM Meeting on Extensions Classes, Structs
+- 6PM Meeting, we're going to start the calculator app today and also finish up the presentation by Cal.
 - You can get started on [2048 Tutorial](https://www.makeschool.com/tutorials/build-your-own-2048-with-spritebuilder-and-swift/getting-started) hosted by MakeSchool
 - Start thinking about game ideas you can implement that are SIMPLE and EASY.
-Idea pitches start 10/29
+You're going to implement them this winter break.
+I'll announce a prize for the best game soon.

 See y'all 5PM/6PM CCB 347!